Answers to the Index questions automatically justify to the Top of page.

 2) press and hold the Program Button for 3 seconds until

-as many scammers use their cell phones to avoid detection.
+default as many scammers use their cell phones to avoid

-Out of Area was always a response by the phone company for
+detection.
+Out of Area was always a response by the

-companies do not take the time to register owners names,
+many cell phone companies do not take the time to

 However, you can allow the Number displayed with Out of